-Your practice exams will be automatically graded, and you will see your score after you submit.
+Course Online Exams are worth 30% of your course grade.
+Your course online exams will be automatically graded, and you will see your score after you submit.
 You will be able to review your answers when you are finished.

-Mid-Course/Final Exams and Proctoring
+Mid-Course & Final Exams and Proctoring

 An exam may not be taken until all of the modules covered in that exam have been completed.
 Exams must be taken in order (e.g., a mid-course exam must be taken before the final exam), and the final exam cannot be taken during the first three weeks of enrollment.
 You must have a grade on the last assignment before the final exam.

 Carefully read the following information, which is also listed in the exam modules in your course.
 Navigate to those exam modules when you are ready to take your exams.